 Media Communications - Student activities and educational experiences are often photographed and video recorded at Erie Day School by approved staff and vendors.
 Parents requesting that photographers and recorders refrain from featuring their child(ren) from school publications must complete the Consent to Photograph/Film/Videotape Consent Form.
 Please note that parents/guardians taking photographs and or video of school functions and events are not covered by the Consent to Photograph/Film/Videotape Consent Form.
-Parents/guardians are only permitted to videotape or photograph Friday Morning Meetings, Grandparents' Day, Holiday Programs or approved school-wide events..
+Parents/guardians are only permitted to videotape or photograph school events.